Harry-Hopkinson/r6-no-recoil/README.md

 ## ⚠️ Disclaimer
 This tool is for **educational purposes only**.
 Use it at your own risk.
 I do not advocate cheating.
+Windows defender may falsely flag this program as a virus.
+Just allow the app to run anyway.
+If you are unsure, use **Virus Total** to check the program.

 ---